Friday, February 20, 2009

 So there was also a whole lot of this:

 You are all about catching up.
 Keeping up.
 But sweetie, you stand alone in your love for our puppies.
 Here you are with the regal Thurston.
-We miss you, gentle friend.
+The family misses you, gentle friend.

 Your brothers and sisters came without the Zap Tingle Itch Ow!
 Skin with which you were born.
 Shorts?
 One pair will do, those with the perfectly worn elastic and tag long cut off.
 Shirt sleeves must fall 4 exacting inches below the shoulder with a neckline soft and pristine.
 You now need 20 minutes to put on your shoes because of that dreadful sock seam.
-The sock seam is Satan.
-And he hurts your skin.
+The sock seam is Evil Incarnate.
+And it hurts your skin.

 You loved motorcycles early, and still do.
 You got your first ride on a real motorcycle when you were three (ssshhh! don't tell Child Protection!).
 It was just 5 miles an hour and one block long, but still--you had arrived.

-Even though you scream "Don't say that!" when I do: you are my sweet baby.
+Even though you scream "Don't say that!" when she does: you are the Matron's sweet baby.
 You know that book, Love You Forever?
-Every night I sneak into your room and stare.
-How lucky did I get ?
+Every night she sneaks into your room and stare.
+How lucky did she get ?